JetBrains/lets-plot-docs/source/shared/features.rst

     Grammar of Graphics

-    To learn more about the grammar of graphics, we recommend an excellent book called `"ggplot2: Elegant Graphics for Data Analysis" <https://ggplot2-book.org/index.html>`__.
+    We recommend an excellent book called `"ggplot2: Elegant Graphics for Data Analysis" <https://ggplot2-book.org/index.html>`__.
 This will be a good prerequisite for further exploration of the Lets-Plot library.

     ---
     .. image:: /_static/images/icons/features/tooltips.svg